ubc/getting-started-with-the-canvas-api-with-python/README.md

-# Getting Started with the Canvas API
+# Getting Started with the Canvas API with Python

 This package will get you started with interfacing with the Canvas API using Python.